ModamerXD/-ITNE352-Project-Group-B11-/README.md

 - 3 Quit

 Then you should choose how you want toe search 1 for Search by keywords ,  2 for Search by category ,
-3 for Search by country  , 4 for List all new headlines and 5 for Back to main menu .
+3 for Search by country  , 4 for List all new headlines and 5 for Back to main menu.

 You can search multiple time , and if you finish you can back to main menu and choose Quit option .

 - Scripts Overview -
 Server Script (`server.py`)

-- Purpose:
+-**Purpose:**
   Handles client connections and fetches news data using the NewsAPI.

 - Key Functionalities: